jart/js2-closure/README.md

         ~/justinetunney.com/assets/js/jart \
         >~/.emacs.d/js2-closure-provides.sh

-That will generate an index file in the same directory which should have the same path as `js2-closure-provides-file`.
-You have to regenerate this file occasionally by hand.
-Each time you run the script, you should also run `M-x js2-closure-reload` inside emacs.
+That will generate an index file in your `~/.emacs.d` directory.
+If you want to store it in a different place, then `js2-closure-provides-file` will need to be customised.

+This index file will be loaded into Emacs automatically when the timestamp on the file changes.
+You need to re-run the script manually whenever new `goog.provide` statements are added or removed.
+Automating that part is up to you.

 ### Usage